facelessuser/coloraide/docs/src/markdown/filters.md

 ```
 ///

-By default, ColorAide uses the [Brettel 1997 method][brettel] to simulate tritanopia and the
+By default, ColorAide uses the [Brettel 1997 method][brettel] to simulate tritanopia as it is the only option that has
-[Viénot, Brettel, and Mollon 1999 approach][vienot] to simulate protanopia and and deuteranopia.
-While Brettel is
+decent accuracy for tritanopia.
+[Viénot, Brettel, and Mollon 1999 approach][vienot] is used to simulate protanopia and
-probably the best approach for all cases, Viénot is much faster and does quite well for protanopia and deuteranopia.
+deuteranopia as it is not only faster than Brettel, but handles extreme case a little better.
+[Machado 2009][machado]
+has it strengths as well which we will cover in [Anomalous Trichromacy](#anomalous-trichromacy).

 ```py play
 inputs = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']